A Survey of Knowledge-Enhanced Text Generation

 \begin{itemize} \item \textbf{Commonsense reasoning.} It aims to empower machines to capture the human commonsense from KG during generation.
 The methods exploit both structural and semantic information of the commonsense KG and perform reasoning over multi-hop relational paths, in order to augment the limited information with chains of evidence for commonsense reasoning.
 Popular tasks in commonsense reasoning generation include abductive reasoning (e.g., the $\alpha$NLG task)~\cite{bhagavatula2020abductive,ji2020language}, counterfactual reasoning~\cite{ji2020language,ji2020generating}, and entity description generation~\cite{cheng2020entdesc}. \item \textbf{Dialogue system.} It frequently makes use of KG for the semantics in linked entities and relations~\cite{zhou2018commonsense,niu2019knowledge,tuan2019dykgchat,zhang2020grounded}.
 A dialogue may shift focus from one entity to another, breaking one discourse into several segments, which can be represented as a linked path connecting the entities and their relations. \item \textbf{Creative writing.} This task can be found in both scientific and story-telling domains.
 Scientific writing aims to explain natural processes and phenomena step by step, so each step can be reflected as a link on KG and the whole explanation is a path~\cite{koncel2019text,wang2019paperrobot}.
 In story generation, the implicit knowledge in KG can facilitate the understanding of storyline and better predict what will happen in the next plot~\cite{guan2019story,guan2020knowledge,liu2021kg}. \end{itemize}

-Compared with separate, independent knowledge triplets, KGs can enhance text generation from the rich semantics in linked entities and relations.
+Compared with separate, independent knowledge triplets, knowledge graph provides comprehensive and rich entity features and relations for models to overcome the influence of the data distribution and enhance its robustness.
 Therefore, node embedding and relational path have played important roles in various text generation tasks.
 The corresponding techniques are knowledge graph embedding (KGE)~\cite{wang2017knowledge} and path-based knowledge graph reasoning~\cite{chen2020review}.
-Furthermore, it has been possible to encode multi-hop and high-order relations in KGs using the emerging graph neural network (GNN)~\cite{wu2020comprehensive} and graph-to-sequence (Graph2Seq) encoder-decoder frameworks~\cite{beck2018graph}.
-Formally, a KG can be defined as below.
+Furthermore, it has been possible to encode multi-hop and high-order relations in KGs using the emerging graph neural network (GNN)~\cite{wu2020comprehensive} and graph-to-sequence (Graph2Seq) frameworks~\cite{beck2018graph}.

 \begin{definition}[Knowledge graph (KG)] A knowledge graph (KG) is a directed and multi-relational graph composed of entities and relations which are regarded as nodes and different types of edges.
 Formally, a KG is defined as $\mathcal{G} = (\mathcal{U}, \mathcal{E}, \mathcal{R})$, where $\mathcal{U}$ is the set of entity nodes and $\mathcal{E} \subseteq \mathcal{U} \times \mathcal{R} \times \mathcal{U}$ is the set of typed edges between nodes in $\mathcal{U}$ with a certain relation in the relation schema $\mathcal{R}$. \end{definition}